Maged-Abuzaid/HousingPricePredictionUsingMachineLearning/README.md

 This project aims to predict house prices using the Ames Housing Dataset.
 The project demonstrates how to build a machine learning pipeline that includes data preprocessing, model training (using Ridge and Lasso regression), and model evaluation.
 The goal is to accurately predict the sale price of houses based on a variety of features.

 ## Features
-- Data preprocessing: Handles missing values, creates new features, and performs one-hot encoding.
+- **Data Preprocessing**: Handles missing values, creates new features, and performs one-hot encoding.
-- Model training: Uses Ridge and Lasso regression models with hyperparameter tuning using GridSearchCV.
+- **Model Training**: Uses Ridge and Lasso regression models with hyperparameter tuning using GridSearchCV.
-- Model evaluation: Evaluates the model's performance using key metrics like MAE, MSE, RMSE, and R², and visualizes residual plots.
+- **Model Evaluation**: Evaluates the model's performance using key metrics like MAE, MSE, RMSE, and R², and visualizes residual plots.
-- Cross-validation: Optionally performs cross-validation on training data to assess model performance.
+- **Cross-validation**: Optionally performs cross-validation on training data to assess model performance.
-- Model persistence: Saves the best model for later use.
+- **Model Persistence**: Saves the best model for later use.

 ## Technologies Used
-- Python: The programming language used for the project.
+- **Python**: The programming language used for the project.
-- Pandas: For data manipulation and analysis.
+- **Pandas**: For data manipulation and analysis.
-- NumPy: For numerical operations.
+- **NumPy**: For numerical operations.
-- Scikit-learn: For machine learning, including Ridge and Lasso regression, GridSearchCV, and evaluation metrics.
+- **Scikit-learn**: For machine learning, including Ridge and Lasso regression, GridSearchCV, and evaluation metrics.
-- Matplotlib: For visualizing residual plots.
+- **Matplotlib**: For visualizing residual plots.
-- Joblib: For saving and loading the trained model.
+- **Joblib**: For saving and loading the trained model.

 ## Project Structure
 ```